Fatemeh-Msh/Advanced-Forecasting-Techniques-Project/README.md

 Three categories of forecasting models will be applied:

-Baseline models (e.g., naive and seasonal naive benchmarks)
+Baseline models (e.g., Seasonal Naive model)

-Classical time-series models (ARIMA, exponential smoothing, Prophet)
+Classical time-series models (e.g., SARIMAX model)

-Advanced models (e.g., RNN, LSTM, Transformer-based approaches)
+Advanced models (e.g., LSTM, GRU models)

 Models will be evaluated using a train–test split and multiple accuracy metrics.
 In addition to predictive performance, interpretability and practical business relevance will be considered.